AndreiMoraru123/LiDAR-Search/README.md

 This is extremly useful for segmenting out the drivable plane/road in three dimensions.

-#### The true utility of the region constrained search is that you can choose where you want to look, which makes a lot of sense for some applications.

 ## Examples:

+#### The biggest selling point of the region constrained search is that you can choose where you want to look, which makes a lot of sense for some applications.

 ![track (1)](https://user-images.githubusercontent.com/81184255/196662011-316004ef-6554-490d-9110-ff68d6422783.gif)